Are your salon’s Christmas retail sales a rip-roaring success?

 Hair salons in particular are dusty places.
 Set up a weekly rota for cleaning every bottle and shelf.

 You don’t see dusty shelves in Selfridges, Boots or John Lewis.
-Your clients don’t expect to see them in your salon.
+Your clients don’t expect to see them in your beauty or hair business.

 Now step outside…